Sikh art: Colonial period

 When the Sikh Empire was annexed in 1849, local Punjabi artists working in the Company style created works based upon stock sets for the purpose of selling them to European tourists in the local bazaars.
 These Punjabi paintings geared towards a European audience depicted "Sikh rulers, heroes, occupations, and costumes".
 Traditional Sikh art suffered greatly with the establishment of the Mayo School of Art in Lahore (present-day National College of Art) in 1875–76.
 Native students at the school were instructed in western styles rather than indigenous ones, which led to the decline of the native techniques and methods.
 The local artists were instructed to create works that suit "...
 European tastes and requirements".
 Similar trends of deteriorating Indian art traditions and cultures could be observed in the same period at Bombay, Calcutta, and Madras, where Western art was given more importance than indigenous Indic arts.

+An anonymous European woman artist in 1854 completed a number of paintings depicting Punjab, known as Original Sketches in the Punjaub by a Lady.
+Other Western artists active in Punjab during the post-annexation years were William Carpenter, William Simpson, John Lockwood Kipling, Edwin Lord Weeks, Charles W. Bartlett, whose works are characterized as being picturesque, with them usually visiting Amritsar (principally the Golden Temple) and Lahore.

 The Chughtai family shifted from working under Sikh patronage to British patronage with the annexation of Punjab.
 Kapur Singh had a son named Sardul Singh, whom was an esteemed painter and photographer of Amritsar active around the year 1900.
+Martyrdom as a major theme in Sikh artwork popularly began in the 1920s by depicting the two martyred gurus, Arjan and Tegh Bahadur, in their deaths as martyrs.
+The martyrdom theme was expanded upon in the following decades by including depictions of the martyrdom of figures like Baba Deep Singh and Bhai Taru Singh where the Muslim perpetrators are othered.